ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 /opt/flag[*] connection received on socket 3
 ```

+Forget the "connection received on socket" part,, It's the %d that prints out file descriptor..
+And it is `3`!
 I should have just assumed ...
 At least I got to learn about `dprintf` which does printf formatting to a file descriptor.
-And got to practive searching for the proper xchg-gadget..
+And got to practice searching for the proper xchg-gadget..
 Good times!

 ## The actual actual solve continues